 ALTER TABLE method to change the tablespace of a table with the argument of

-As with indexes, please also note that altering an table will temporarily lock up its availability.
+As with indexes, please also note that altering a table will temporarily lock up its availability.
 The period of time that the table is unavailable depends on its size.
-Its best advised that you consider temporarily taking your app into maintenance mode to safely complete this procedure.
+It's best advised that you consider temporarily taking your app into maintenance mode to safely complete this procedure.